her-mirror/Agent-Aara/docs/README.md

-# Ara Health Agent Documentation
+# Aara Health Agent Documentation

-## 🌸 Welcome to Ara
+## 🌸 Welcome to Aara

-**Ara** is an empathetic AI companion designed specifically for women's health and skincare.
-Built with cutting-edge technology including LangGraph workflows, advanced rule systems, and specialized tools, Ara provides personalized, evidence-based guidance while maintaining the highest safety standards.
+**Aara** is an empathetic AI companion designed specifically for women's health and skincare.
+Built with cutting-edge technology including LangGraph workflows, advanced rule systems, and specialized tools, Aara provides personalized, evidence-based guidance while maintaining the highest safety standards.

-## 🎯 What is Ara?
+## 🎯 What is Aara?

-Ara is more than just a chatbot – she's your trusted health companion who:
+Aara is more than just a chatbot – she's your trusted health companion who:

 - **Understands women's health** with specialized knowledge in menstrual health, PCOS, fertility, hormonal balance, and mental wellness
 - **Provides skincare expertise** with personalized routines, ingredient analysis, and product recommendations